RuiArmada/CG/04 - Performance/README.md

 # Performance

 ## Objective
-   Reimplement the cylinder using VBO; Comparative performance analysis.
+   Reimplement the cylinder using VBO.
+Comparative performance analysis.